nberserk/blog/source/_posts/2019-04-25-custom-jacoco-filter.md

  - coverage
 ---

-My first requirement is generate exact coverage report for public functions of non UI classes.
 [Jacoco](https://www.eclemma.org/jacoco/) is popular coverage tool for Java worlds.
+It provides [various options](https://www.eclemma.org/jacoco/trunk/doc/agent.html) to include or exclude specific classes.

-It basically calculates all functions in class path.
-It has some include/exclude options for class level. but it doesn't cover my requirements entirely. so I want to share my experiences here because I couldn't find any solution for this.
+My special requirement is to generate exact coverage report for public functions of non UI classes.
+Jacoco doesn't support that functionality. so I want to share my experiences here because I couldn't find any solution for this.

 The first thing I found was [filters](https://github.com/jacoco/jacoco/wiki/FilteringOptions).
 If I can implement my own filter, then that's all I need.
 Let's analyze it more in source code level.
 After some time, I've found [Filter class](https://github.com/jacoco/jacoco/blob/d3c47652b89267709aae04bec66a68bdf6df9670/org.jacoco.core/src/org/jacoco/core/internal/analysis/filter/Filters.java#L34)!
 It has all required filters for proper coverage reporting.